powersync-ja/powersync-supabase-flutter-trello-demo/README.md

 ### Changes from original Trello clone app

-TODO: decide if we want to discuss this in the tutorial.
+The app code was forked from the [Serverpod + Flutter Tutorial](https://github.com/Mobterest/serverpod_flutter_tutorial) code.
+It was changed in the following ways to facilitate the Powersync integration:

 - Updated data model so that all `id` fields are Strings, and using UUIDs (it was auto-increment integer fields in the original app)
 - Updated data model so that all entities refers to the `workspaceId` of workspace in which it was created (this facilitates the sync rules)

 ## Next Steps

-Below is a list of things that we still want to do to enhance the functionality and experience of this app.
+Below is a list of things that we can consider to do to enhance the functionality and experience of this app.

+* Fix Lists in a board to keep its order, and Cards in a list to keep its ranking
 * Update Workspace + Board edit views to use actual data and update the entity
 * Fix Members functionality (at least Workspace members invite/edit) to actually work
 * Get Comments & Checklists working properly
 * Allow user to import existing workspaces/board/etc from e.g. Trello (either via API or exported json)
-* Enhancing UX of app (there are many irritating issues and things not working yet in the original app, like keeping the order of the lists in a board)
+* Enhancing UX of app (there are many irritating issues and things not working yet in the original app)
 * Update of password or email
 * Enhance state management - e.g. let `TrelloProvider` listen to streams, and notify changes, to simplify views
 * Get the attachments to actually work (using Supabase files upload/download)